Academic Advisors are available to meet with students for a variety of reasons. These include, but are limited to:

 Accommodations/services can only be activated at the BAC once a student self-discloses their disability to the DS Coordinator.
 Any student seeking accommodations should contact the DS Coordinator directly to discuss eligibility criteria, responsibilities and documentation requirements.
 Students may do so at any time during their academic career at the BAC, however it is recommended to connect with the DS Coordinator as early as possible upon admission.
 Students must make arrangements for accommodations at the start of every new semester.
 All information and documentation related to a disability is confidential and is not released without the student's written consent.

 Karen Keough, Assistant Director of Academic Services and Disability Services Coordinator, can be reached by emailing email@example.com or by calling 617.585.0274.

 - General Questions

 Academic Advisors are available to assist students with any general questions they may have about the BAC or their programs of study.
 If students have a question and they aren't sure who to ask, they should start with their Academic Advisor and s/he will direct them to the appropriate office.

 All students are assigned an Academic Advisor when they enter the BAC.
 Students will receive this information during New Student Orientation or they can contact Academic Advising if they have any questions.
 Students are allowed to change their Academic Advisors when necessary, but must do so by contacting Academic Advising.

 Academic Advisors are available by appointment and during specific drop-in times throughout the year.
-Appointments can be made Monday through Thursday between the hours of 9:00am and 7:00pm.
-To schedule an appointment you can go in person to the office, call the general Academic Advising line at 617.585.0160, or email email@example.com.
+Appointments can be made Monday through Thursday between the hours of 9 am and 7 pm.
+To schedule an appointment, you can go in person to the office, call the general Academic Advising line at 617.585.0160, or email firstname.lastname@example.org.

-Important: Appointments must be scheduled at least 3 days in advance and, if necessary, must be canceled 24 hours in advance.
+Important: Appointments must be scheduled at least three days in advance and, if necessary, must be canceled 24 hours in advance.